Living on the west coast of Canada, winters tend to be rainy, dull and gray and a lot of people get the winter blues.

 easing feelings of stress, anxiety, grief or sadness.

 using in your diffuser if you are getting a headache.

 Try useing Grapefruit essential oil in a room spray or in the diffuser during cold and flu season

 *When tested at low doses Grapefruit Essential oil is said to be non-toxic,non-irritant & non-sensitizing.
 Grapefruit essential oil has a very short shelf life so keep it in the fridge if you are able.

-**There is conflicting research about whether or not Grapefruit essential oil causes a photosensitive skin reaction.
-I will continue to use caution when using Grapefruit topically by not applying to areas of my body that are exposed to the sun.
-(Citrus oils are best used in bath products that get washed off of your body like body wash or shampoo.)
+** Grapefruit essential oil may cause a photosensitive skin reaction.
+Dilute well and don't apply to areas of your body that are exposed to the sun.
+Best to avoid the sun or tanning beds for 12 hours after using Grapefruit essential oil topically.
+Citrus oils are best used in bath products that get washed off of your body (like body wash or shampoo.)

 Battaglia Salvatore.
 The Complete Guide to Aromatherapy.
 2nd edition, The International Centre of Holistic Aromatherapy, Australia, 2003

 Bowles, E. Joy The A to Z of essential oils, Baron’s educational services,2003